Results presented down below are from modified M106 engine:

 - Full throttle 12 to 12.5

 For better understanding operation of 745i engine, installing wideband air/fuel-ratio meter is best thing to do.
 Even on non-modified car it gives very usable information.
 There are several manufacturers of meters (NTK, AEM) to pick from.
 Sensor should be installed away from turbo, according to NTK at least 0,5m down turbine.
 Before metering basic tune-up items should be covered (injectors, distributor, filters, plugs, valves, idle speed and throttle body).
-Adjusting basic ratios can be either done via air flow meter or with adjustable fuel pressure regulator.
+Adjusting basic ratios can be either done via air flow meter or with adjustable fuel pressure regulator (easy way).